Speaking

 • Strengthening Children and Teens Against Anxiety – A Two-Day Intensive

-Anxiety is one of the most pervasive mental health concerns of childhood and adolescence, but it is very manageable.
-With modern advances in neuroscience, brain imaging and research, we have never been in a stronger position to understand anxiety and respond with targeted, powerful therapeutic interventions.
-Modern insights have greatly expanded our capacity to support young people through anxiety, and broaden their capacity to engage with all aspects of daily life with tenacious levels of resilience and courage.
-This two-day workshop will draw on neuroscience and a number of highly respected therapeutic models to support practitioners in deepening their understanding of anxiety in young people, and their therapeutic response.
-This will be bolstered by a ground-up approach, as we extend the exploration of what works, by understanding ‘how’.
-Through a series of experiential exercises, participants will have the opportunity to consolidate learning and expand their range of therapeutic interventions.
+Anxiety is stifling too many young lives, but it doesn’t have to be this way.
+Modern insights have greatly expanded our capacity to support young people to engage with all aspects of life with resilience and courage.
+This two-day workshop will present a fresh, innovative approach to anxiety.
+It will draw on neuroscience, evidence-based strategies, and highly respected therapeutic models to support practitioners in developing a fresh approach to anxiety and the therapeutic responses that will effect powerful change.
+This will be bolstered by a series of experiential exercises, allowing participants to consolidate learning, deepen their insight into their own personal processes, and acquire a range of innovative therapeutic interventions.
 (This workshop will complement the one-day workshop, but it is not necessary to have attended the one-day workshop to participate in the two-day intensive.)

 • Anxiety in the Classroom – Helping Children Thrive Through Anxiety at School

-Anxiety loves anything unfamiliar or any situation that comes with any potential for embarrassment, failure, humiliation, shame, or separation from a loved one – and school is ripe for all of them.
-Anxiety can significantly affect friendships, confidence, and school performance, but it doesn’t have to be this way.
-All children and teens need the right support to thrive, and even the smallest considerations can go a long way to helping children with anxiety find the very best version of themselves.
-Participants will learn practical, powerful, proven ways to effectively respond to children with anxiety, as well as ways to capture the powerful buffering role school can play in strengthening all young people against anxiety at school and beyond.
+As much as school can nourish and grow all children, the very nature of anxiety means that school will also be abundant with anxiety triggers.
+Anxiety loves anything unfamiliar or any situation that comes with any possibility (even if it’s unlikely) of embarrassment, failure, judgement or separation from a loved one.
+Even the warmest, most welcoming schools will be ripe with all of these.
+All children and teens need the right support to flourish, and even the smallest considerations can go a long way to supporting young people with anxiety to thrive.
+This workshop will provide participants with practical, powerful, proven ways to effectively respond to children with anxiety, as well as ways to capture the powerful buffering role school can play in strengthening all young people against anxiety at school and beyond.

-• The Brain-Based Classroom – Building Calm, Connection, and Regulation at School to Strengthen Learning, Behaviour, and Social-Emotional Development for All Students
+• The Brain-Based Classroom – Bringing Neuroscience to Pedagogy to Strengthen Learning, Behaviour, and Social-Emotional Development for All Students

 Thanks to profound advances in modern neuroscience, we now have a deep understanding of the neural foundations of behaviour, regulation, and learning.
 By applying this knowledge to the classroom, educators are in a unique and powerful position to provide the relationships and experiences that will support regulation, strengthen students against anxiety, reduce challenging behaviour, support social and emotional development, and maximise the learning potential of all children.
 This workshop will translate the latest proven neuroscientific theory into actionable, relatable, practical strategies and insights to support the strengthening of all children.
 Participants will learn the foundations of calm and connection in the classroom, how to build relationships with children that heal, protect, and strengthen, and the techniques to build a regulated, learning-ready classroom.